Matt Ryan Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Matchup vs. Miami

-- In one matchup against the Dolphins, Ryan threw for 248 passing yards, 32.5 yards fewer than his over/under in Sunday's game.
+- In one matchup against the Dolphins, Ryan recorded 248 passing yards, 34.5 yards less than his over/under for Sunday.

-- Ryan threw a touchdown pass in that matchup against the Dolphins.
+- Ryan threw a touchdown pass in that outing against the Dolphins.

 - Note: Ryan's stats vs. Dolphins date back to 2016.